 Tara co-leads artistic research with Naomi Lefebvre Sell and Lucille Teppa, entitled Moving as a Thought Process, which explores the role of stillness practices within the dance-making process.
 The research is supported by Trinity Laban Conservatoire of Music and Dance & Arts Council England.

 As a performer Lucille has taken part in various projects including company tours, art exhibitions and larger-scale artistic schemes such as Marseille-Provence 2013 – European Capital of Culture (France).
 Choreographically, her solo works have been presented on several occasions in the UK and beyond.
-Most recently, Lucille has also been involved in Moving as a Thought Process, artistic research led collaboratively with Naomi Lefebvre Sell and Tara Silverthorn, supported by Trinity Laban Conservatoire of Music Dance & Arts Council England.
+Since 2016, Lucille has been involved in artistic research Moving as a Thought Process, led collaboratively with Naomi Lefebvre Sell and Tara Silverthorn, supported by Trinity Laban Conservatoire of Music Dance & Arts Council England.
 Some outcomes have been shared at the Hong Kong Academy for Performing Arts and the International Association of Dance Medicine & Science.

 Cat attained a Bachelor of Arts Honours Degree in Dance Theatre at LABAN.
 She has worked with many influential choreographers touring internationally as a performer and a creator.
 In 2010 she participated in Oguri and Steinberg’s Flower of the Season, creating a solo performance at the Electric Lodge in Los Angeles.
 Since then, Cat has worked closely with the directors of Arcane Collective creating the original role for their production Cold Dream Colour which has toured Ireland and the USA including the Guggenheim Theatre in New York.
 Continuing work with Arcane Collective, Cat returned to Los Angeles for new Flower of the Season 2018 work …like foaming water….
 She trained again in Body Weather Laboratory technique and performed at the Electric Lodge.